Maribo Cathedral

-Maribo Cathedral (Maribo Domkirke) is a Gothic cathedral church in Maribo on the island of Lolland in the southeast of Denmark.
+Maribo Cathedral (Maribo Domkirke) is a Lutheran cathedral church built in the Gothic style in Maribo on the island of Lolland in the southeast of Denmark.
 It was originally part of Maribo Abbey which was founded in the early 15th century.
 The chancel, the oldest section of the cathedral, probably dates from 1416.
 The plan of the church is unusual in that the chancel is at the west end of the building rather than the east as a result of the design instructions left by Saint Bridget.